 Overall Programming

-[Station] will observe all relevant laws, regulations and standards applicable to community broadcasting, and adhere to the Community Broadcasting Association of Australia’s Community Radio Broadcasting Codes of Practice (2025) (the Codes).
+[Station] will observe all relevant laws, regulations and standards applicable to community broadcasting, and adhere to the Community Radio Broadcasting Codes of Practice (2025) (the Codes).

 [station] will broadcast at least one on-air announcement each week that contains information about the Codes and where listeners can get a copy in accordance with Code 1: Application of the Codes.
 A copy of the announcement is made available to ACMA on request.